Last Updated on June 24, 2025 by George Pavlopoulos

 Some quick facts about the hotel

-• Laundry service is available for a surcharge.
+- Laundry service is available for an additional charge.

 Thanks for a great stay, Hotel Royal Gothenburg.